 The Bottom Line

-Is Osaka expensive?
+Why is Osaka so expensive?
 It depends what you consider expensive, and what you’re comparing it to.
 In general, you can expect Osaka to cost you less per day than Tokyo or Kyoto, but more expensive than most other cities in Japan.
 At any rate, it’s relatively easy to reduce your Osaka travel cost, whether that’s by choosing a more affordable place to stay, or eating at least one of your meals per day in an informal (but still delicious) setting.
 Whether you’re traveling to Osaka for business or pleasure, I hope you’ll consider a custom Japan itinerary.
 I won’t leave any stone unturned—and you won’t need to sweat the details!